cartmander/server-monitoring-automation/README.md

 Provide the following values in .tfvars:

+- Subscription - (string) The subscription to be used
 - Scope Type - (string) ResourceGroup | Tag
 - Scope - (string) name_of_resource_group | value_of_a_terraform_key (Ex.
 Terraform: [value])